Skip to content

 fetchindex(fetch, ip, indices...; kwargs...)

-Pass force=true to unconditionally recompute: clears both the in-memory cache entry and the on-disk cache file so getindex always spawns a fresh Task.
+Pass force=true to unconditionally recompute: clears both the in-memory cache entry and the on-disk cache file so the next access recomputes from scratch.

 Example